karlospn/mytechramblings-site-source-code/content/posts/building-an-azure-devops-copilot-using-semantic-kernel-and-azure-openai.md

 It provides a set of tools and libraries that enable developers to build applications capable of understanding, processing, and reasoning about data in a more human-like manner.

 Are you familiar with LangChain?
 Semantic Kernel is an alternative to LangChain.
-One of the biggest differences is that while LangChain is only available in Python and JavaScript, Semantic Kernel can run in .NET.
+One of its biggest advantages is that, while LangChain is only available in Python and JavaScript, Semantic Kernel is available in .NET.

-The fastest way to learn how to use Semantic Kernel is with this C# and Python Jupyter notebooks.
+The fastest way to learn how to use Semantic Kernel is with this C# Jupyter notebooks.
 These notebooks demonstrate how to use Semantic Kernel with code snippets that you can run with a push of a button.

 - https://github.com/microsoft/semantic-kernel/blob/main/dotnet/notebooks/README.md

 # **Semantic Kernel Plugins**

-Imagine you build a chat application that uses Semantic Kernel and GPT-4o.
-If you try to ask a question related to your specific Azure DevOps instance, what do you think will happen?
+Imagine you build a chat application that uses Semantic Kernel and GPT.
+If you try to ask a question related to your specific Azure DevOps instance, what do you think it will respond with?

-It won't be able to answer properly because GPT-4o (or any other LLM) doesn't have any knowledge about your Azure DevOps instance.
+Nothing.
+It won't be able to answer properly because GPT-4o (or any other large language model) doesn't have any knowledge about your Azure DevOps instance.

-You can ask it general-purpose questions about Azure DevOps, but if you try to ask it specific questions about your instance, such as "How many Team Projects do I have?", it will either hallucinate and provide incorrect information or be unable to answer at all.
+You can ask general-purpose questions about Azure DevOps, but if you try to ask specific questions about your instance, such as _"How many Team Projects do I have?"_, it will either hallucinate and provide incorrect information or be unable to answer at all.

 Semantic Kernel Plugins are a way to add functionality and capabilities to your Copilot.
 With plugins, you can encapsulate capabilities into a single unit of functionality that can then be run by Semantic Kernel.